 This investing mistake is directly related to the previous one.
-When I decided to invest on my complicated portfolio, I didn’t check with anybody.
+When I decided to invest in my complicated portfolio, I did not check with anybody.
 After I did the investment, I asked for comments on the portfolio.
 And most of the comments agreed that it was too complicated.
 If I had asked for advice before investing, I would have avoided investing in my complicated portfolio at all.

-I think it’s always a good idea to ask for advice before investing.
+I think it is always a good idea to ask for advice before investing.
 You can ask advice on your favorite personal finance blog or on the bogleheads forum.
-Ideally, you want several point of views on a decision before making it.
+Ideally, you want several points of views on a decision before making it.

 7. Not considering the big picture

 In 2018, I decided to add 5% bonds to my investing portfolio.
-My rationale was to help rebalancing and to increase my bond allocation.
-However, I didn’t consider the big picture.
+My rationale was to help to rebalance my portfolio and to increase my bond allocation.
+However, I did not consider the big picture.
 I only considered the bond allocation of my investment portfolio.
 But I have also bonds in my retirement portfolios.
-Once I took everything into account, I realized I already had too much bonds.
+Once I took everything into account, I realized I already had a too large allocation to bonds.

 8. Buying without enough research

 This one is a bit silly of me.
 I bought Vanguard FTSE Pacific ETF and allocated 5% to it in my portfolio.
-My goal was to add more chinese exposure.
-However, this ETF only covers developed Asia and for some historic reasons China is still part of the Emerging Markets, not Developed Markets.
+My goal was to add more Chinese exposure.
+However, this ETF only covers developed Asia and for some historical reasons, China is still part of the Emerging Markets, not Developed Markets.
 Therefore I bought the ETF for Chinese exposure, but there is none in this ETF.
-I didn’t research enough.
-There is nothing wrong with this ETF, it just wasn’t what I wanted.
+I did not research enough.
+There is nothing wrong with this ETF, it just was not what I wanted.
 I ended up selling this fund.

 9. Not considering professional bias

 I work in the tech industry.
-And I’m a big geek, I really like technology.
+And I am a big geek, I really like technology.
 So I decided to invest a small part of my portfolio in an Information Technology ETF.
-I didn’t consider that Tech was already present in my other investments.
+I did not consider that Tech was already present in my other investments.
 In my global world ETF, there is about 15% of Technology and 6 of the top 10 holdings are technology or internet company.
-This is already a large bias to Technology.
+This is already a large bias in Technology.

-But my real mistake here is that I didn’t consider that my job is also a bias towards Technology.
-Currently my job is not linked to the performance of the tech industry, but my next job will be.
-If the Tech Industry crashes, both my job and my stocks could be at loss.
+But my real mistake here is that I did not consider that my job is also a bias towards Technology.
+Currently, my job is not linked to the performance of the tech industry, but my next job will be.
+If the Tech Industry crashes, both my job and my stocks could be at risk.
 This is not a really good idea.
 Too strong bias to the sector of the job should be avoided.

-As you can see, I did my share of investing mistakes over the years.
+As you can see, I did my fair share of investing mistakes over the years.
 I wish I had realized this before.
-However, I’m only 30 years old, so there is still some time to apply a better strategy now.
-I’m sure I will still do several mistakes in the next years.
-But I’m now smarter than before and I will avoid repeating the mistakes of the past at least.
+However, I am only 30 years old, so there is still some time to apply a better strategy now.
+I am sure I will still do several mistakes in the next years.
+And I will let you know about them on this blog of course.
+But I am now smarter than before and I will avoid repeating the mistakes of the past at least.

 The most important thing with investing mistakes is this.
-Don’t repeat your mistakes.
+Do not repeat your mistakes.
 Learn from your mistakes.
 Doing a mistake is not always a big deal.
 But doing it a second time is a big deal.
 If you learn from your mistakes, they will transform into powerful teachings.